JesterNoFool/SpectralPainting/README.md

 ## Use Gimp

-Gimp allows for resizing the image, flipping vertically, converting to grayscale, and exporting in a format that Gnu Radio can directly import.
+Gimp allows for everything needed to create a file that can be imported into Gnu Radio Companion.
+This includes resizing the image, flipping vertically, converting to grayscale, and exporting in a format that Gnu Radio can directly import.
 Open Gimp and perform whichever of the following steps are necessary:

    - OPTIONAL: Resize the image.
 Image -> Scale Image -> adjust the needed sizes (width, height, or a combination of the two) -> Click on the "Scale" button.
    - MANDATORY: Convert to grayscale.
 Image -> Mode -> Grayscale.